ynotstartups/notes/notes/cheat-sheet-mustard-systems.md

 - Collaborated directly with Traders and Quants to analyze solutions based on company and client requirements.
 - Working under pressure to implement numerous hotfixes on production environments between agile sprints.
 - Often tasked with ensuring smooth staging and production deployments.
-- Consulted with infrastructure team members to determine system loads, monitoring and improvement plans.- Collaborated directly with Traders and Quants to analyze solutions based on company and client requirements. - Working under pressure to implement numerous hotfixes on production environments between agile sprints. - Often tasked with ensuring smooth staging and production deployments. - Consulted with infrastructure team members to determine system loads, monitoring and improvement plans.
+- Consulted with infrastructure team members to determine system loads, monitoring and improvement plans.

 Skills: Python (Programming Language) · MySQL · Git · Object-Oriented Programming (OOP)

 *Senior*